 That’s how Fletcher has been able to keep showing houses to Liz Stokley and Ryan Stephens, a married couple who are planning to move to Raleigh from Baltimore in June.

 Stephens is a radiologist who will be joining a physician’s practice.
-Stokley is a marketer for Boston Scientific who sells next-generation medical devices to hospitals around the country.
+Stokley is a marketer for Boston Scientific which sells next-generation medical devices to hospitals around the country.